Frequently Asked Questions

 Q. “My neighborhood was hit by a hailstorm but I haven’t noticed any damage.
 Should I still get my roof inspected?”

 A. Even if you can’t see any damage to your roof, it’s still a good idea to get your roof inspected after a hailstorm comes through.
-Cox Brothers Roofing offers free roof inspections for residents in San Antonio and the surrounding areas.
-Our San Antonio roofers always communicate clearly with homeowners about any repairs that may be necessary.
+Cox Brothers Roofing offers free roof inspections for homeowners in Cuero and the surrounding South Texas areas.
+Our Cuero roofers always communicate clearly with homeowners about any repairs that may be necessary.
 If your roof doesn’t need any work, we’ll let you know so you can move on without worrying about the roof over your head.